Balmoral Castle: Royal acquisition

 Queen Victoria and Prince Albert first visited Scotland in 1842, five years after she acceded to the throne and two years after their marriage.
-During this first visit they stayed at Edinburgh, and at Taymouth Castle in Perthshire, the home of the Marquess of Breadalbane.
-They returned in 1844 to stay at Blair Castle and, in 1847 when they rented Ardverikie House by Loch Laggan.
+During this first visit they stayed at Edinburgh, and at Taymouth Castle in Perthshire, the home of John Campbell, 2nd Marquess of Breadalbane.
+They returned in 1844 to stay at Blair Castle.
+In 1847, when they rented Ardverikie House by Loch Laggan.
 Frequent rain during the last trip led Sir James Clark, the queen's doctor, to recommend Deeside instead, for its healthier climate.

-Sir Robert Gordon died in 1847 and his lease on Balmoral reverted to Lord Aberdeen.
-In February 1848 an arrangement was made that Prince Albert would acquire the remaining part of the lease on Balmoral, together with its furniture and staff, without having seen the property first.
+Sir Robert Gordon died in 1847, and his lease on Balmoral reverted to Lord Aberdeen.
+In February 1848, an arrangement was made for Prince Albert to acquire the remaining part of the lease on Balmoral, along with its furniture and staff, without having seen the property first.

 The royal couple arrived for their first visit on 8 September 1848.
 Victoria found the house "small but pretty", and recorded in her diary that: "All seemed to breathe freedom and peace, and to make one forget the world and its sad turmoils".
 The surrounding hilly landscape reminded them of Thuringia, Albert's homeland in Germany.

-Quickly, the house was confirmed to be too small and, in 1848, John and William Smith were commissioned to design new offices, cottages, and other ancillary buildings.
+The house was soon deemed too small, and in 1848, John and William Smith were commissioned to design new offices, cottages, and other ancillary buildings.
 Improvements to the woodlands, gardens and estate buildings were also being made, with the assistance of the landscape gardener James Beattie, and possibly the painter James Giles.

-Major additions to the old house were considered in 1849, but by then negotiations were underway to purchase the estate from the trustees of the deceased Earl Fife.
+Major additions to the old house were considered in 1849, but by then negotiations were underway to purchase the estate from James Duff, 4th Earl Fife.
 After seeing a corrugated iron cottage at the Great Exhibition of 1851, Prince Albert ordered a prefabricated iron building for Balmoral from E. T. Bellhouse & Co., to serve as a temporary ballroom and dining room.
 It was in use by 1 October 1851, and would serve as a ballroom until 1856.